March 2015 Sanaa mosque bombings

-The 2015 Sana'a mosque bombings were four suicide attacks targeting two mosques on 20 March 2015 in Sana'a, Yemen.
+The 2015 Sanaa mosque bombings were four suicide attacks targeting two mosques on 20 March 2015 in Sanaa, Yemen.

 The attack

 The al-Badr and al-Hashoosh mosques came under suicide attack during midday prayers.
 The blasts killed 137 people and wounded more than 357, making it the deadliest terrorist attack in Yemen's history.
 One suicide bomber blew up outside the gate of al-Badr mosque when he was caught by militia guards, and the second detonated his device among fleeing people inside the mosque.
 Another pair of bombers blew up at Al-Hashoosh mosque.

 The targeted mosques are linked to the Houthis, a group of the Zaidiyyah sect of Shia Islam.
-The Houthis deposed the Yemeni government earlier in 2015 after they took control of Sana'a the previous year.
+The Houthis deposed the Yemeni government earlier in 2015 after they took control of Sanaa the previous year.

 Responsibility

 The Islamic State of Iraq and the Levant (ISIL) Yemen branch claimed responsibility for the attack.
 In a recording released by the group, they stated: "IS soldiers will not rest until they stop the Safawi [Iranian] operation in Yemen.”

 According to Bruce Riedel of the Brookings Institution, the bombings were more likely carried out by al-Qaeda in the Arabian Peninsula (AQAP).
 AQAP denied this, citing instructions from Ayman al-Zawahiri to not attack mosques or markets.
 If ISIL was responsible, these would be the first attacks it carried out in Yemen.